-In October 2011, the NTC launched its new learning management system, the NTC LMS.
-This new system is greatly enhancing the NTC’s ability to provide training and support services to its customers throughout DOE.
-The new NTC LMS is hosted on site, which allows NTC staff to provide greater customer service and faster response times to users requesting account access, record management, and processing of training requests.
-Additionally, the easy-to-use interface allows students to access course information, request enrollment into instructor-led sessions, launch eLearning courses, and print transcripts and completion certificates.
+In July 2020, DOE and the NTC launched its new learning management system for contractors – Learning Nucleus (LN).
+This new system greatly enhances the NTC’s ability to provide training and support services to its customers throughout DOE.
+The easy-to-use interface allows students to access course information, request enrollment into instructor-led sessions, launch eLearning courses, and print transcripts and completion certificates.

-Please note that students can no longer access NTC courses through the DOE Online Learning Center (OLC²).
-All NTC courses, student records, and learning histories have been transferred from OLC² to the NTC LMS.
-NTC students can use their OLC² user IDs to log into the NTC LMS.
+Please note that students can no longer access NTC courses through the former system, the Learning Management System (LMS).
+All NTC courses, student records, and learning histories can be transferred from LMS to LN.

-All students who were enrolled in a DOE NTC eLearning course through the OLC² were provided the opportunity to complete the course by October 14, 2011, and provide proof of completion (i.e., certificates) to the NTC Registration Department (via email at email@example.com or fax 505.845.4567 (Fax)).
-All enrollments not meeting this deadline will need to be completed in the NTC LMS.
+All students who were enrolled in an NTC eLearning course through LMS were provided the opportunity to complete the course by July 8.
+2020, and submit proof of completion (i.e., certificates) to the NTC Registration Department via email at firstname.lastname@example.org or fax 505.845.4567.
+All enrollments not meeting this deadline will need to be completed in LN.

-Yes, all historical course data and records have been migrated from OLC² to the NTC LMS.
+Yes, all historical course data and records have been migrated from the former LMS to LN.

-Enrollment is handled through the NTC LMS, and can be done by any student as long as there are no restrictions placed on the course by the student’s point of contact (POC) or by the NTC Registration Department.
+Enrollment is handled through LN and can be done by any student as long as there are no restrictions placed on the course by your site’s training point of contact (POC) or by the NTC Registration Department.

 A Training POC is the individual who is responsible for coordinating training at a site.
 Students must request NTC training through their Training POC.
-If your Training POC is absent or otherwise unavailable, you may ask your manager to send an email to the NTC Registration Department, or by phone at 505.845.2250, for assistance.
+If your Training POC is absent or otherwise unavailable, you may ask your manager to contact the NTC Registration Department at email@example.com or 505.845.2250 for assistance.

 No. The student must still meet all approval requirements for the individual courses within the curriculum.